Seeed-Studio/ArduinoCore-k210/README.md

 # ArduinoCore-k210

  ArduinoCore-k210.
-Based on kendryte-standalone-sdk, we added the full ArduinoCore-API interface to support Arduino IDE, Linux, Windows, Mac OS X and other development environments.
-With the support of the ArduinoCore-k210, all k210-based development boards can run Grove Arduino Library and many excellent Arduino libraries in the community of Arduino.
+Based on [kendryte-standalone-sdk](https://github.com/kendryte/kendryte-standalone-sdk), we added the full ArduinoCore-API interface to support Arduino IDE, Linux, Windows, Mac OS X and other development environments.
+With the support of the ArduinoCore-k210, all k210-based development boards can run Grove Arduino Library and many excellent [Arduino libraries](https://www.arduinolibraries.info/) in the community of Arduino.
+If you're not familiar with Arduino, you can find the documentation you need [here](https://www.arduino.cc/en/Guide/HomePage).

-## Additional k210 Boards Manager URLs:
+## Add the k210-based board to the Arduino IDE

 ### Step 1.
 Download the latest Arduino IDE

 You need a Arduino IDE that after version 1.6.4, please download one if there's no Arduino IDE in your computer.